Israel Program FAQs

 Any Questions not answered below?

-All participants need to have a minimum of two doses with at least 14 days having passed before departure since the date of the most recent vaccination.
+Minimum two doses with at least 14 days having passed before departure since the date of the most recent vaccination.
 This is a Nesiah requirement (not an Israel one).

 According to current regulations, everyone will need a negative PCR 72 hours prior to flying.
 Israeli regulations require a PCR on landing.